 Frequently Asked Questions

-The maximum tyre width we recommend with a Classic Rack and Fender Rack is 2.35 inches.
-Tyres between 2.25 inches and 2.4 inches in width will fit into a Classic or Fender Rack however they will be a tight fit.
+The maximum tyre width we recommend with a Classic Rack and Fender Rack is 2.4 inches.
+Please note that tyres between 2.35 inches and 2.4 inches in width will fit into a Classic or Fender Rack, however they will be a tight fit.

-This is why we recommend upgrading to a Fat Rack over 2.35 inches.
-Your bike will still be secure in the Fat Rack, it will just not fit as snug as it would in the Steadyrack Classic.
+This is why we recommend upgrading to a Fat Rack over 2.4 inches.
+Your bike will still be secure in the Fat Rack, it will just not fit as snug as it would in the Steadyrack Classic Rack.